pnimac/urlshortener/README.md

 1. Generate a unique short URL for a given long URL.
 2. Redirect the user to the original URL when the short URL is accessed.
 3. Support link expiration where URLs are no longer accessible after a certain period.
-4. Allow users to customize their short URLs (optional)
+4. Allow users to customize their short URLs (optional).
-5. Provide analytics on link usage (optional)
+5. Provide analytics on link usage (optional).

 # Non-Functional Requirements:
 1. High availability (the service should be up 99.9% of the time).
 This is really important to consider because if the service goes down, all the URL redirection will start failing.